 An analogy at this point may help us grasp the difference separating gratitude and appreciation.

 When you have a roof over your head, you feel grateful for that fact.
-But when you weigh up what lies behind this feeling, you are moving toward appreciation.
+But when you consider what lies behind this feeling, you move toward appreciation.
 The roof over your head is more than shelter.
-It’s convenient, comfortable, and possesses an individual beauty.
+It’s convenient, comfortable, and possesses individual beauty.
 When you start recognizing these values, it means you are appreciative.

 Another appreciation definition is your recognition of quality, significance, value, or magnitude.
 When we appreciate something, we know it has made us feel happier, more loved, brighter, and more inspired.